Licences, permits or registration for

 Alteration to premises where listed person is entitled to sell: £9.20

 If your premises are in Central Bedfordshire, you can either contact us for an application pack or you can download the appropriate documents below.

-You will need to complete the form and return it to us at:
+You will need to complete the form and return it to us, along with the appropriate fee (please make cheques payable to Central Bedfordshire Council), at: